concavegit/kfda/README.md

 to visualize the embeddings.
-For example, running `mnist.py` and then loading `mnist_test_embeddings.tsv` and `mnist_test_labels.tsv` shows the following using the UMAP visualizer:
+For example, running `mnist.py` and then loading `mnist_test_embeddings.tsv` and `mnist_test_labels.tsv` shows the following using the UMAP visualizer where each color is a different digit:

 ![MNIST Kernel FDA embeddings](https://github.com/concavegit/kfda/blob/master/img/mnist.png?raw=true)

+The effectiveness of the classifier is shown by the clear class separation shown.

 ## Notebook
 Another place to see example usage is the